CocoaPods/cdn.cocoapods.org/README.md

 ...
 ```

-Which means to get a podspec json, to ensure the cli can resolve all your dependencies, then the cli will make HTTP requests like these:
+Which means to get a podspec JSON, to ensure the CLI can resolve all your dependencies, then the CLI will make HTTP requests like these:

 - `https://cdn.cocoapods.org/Specs/2/2/2/AppNetworkManager/1.0.0/AppNetworkManager.podspec.json`
 - `https://cdn.cocoapods.org/Specs/2/2/2/ContactsWrapper/0.9/ContactsWrapper.podspec.json`